 A Couple of Clarifying Notes

 Another couple quick clarifying notes before I go on to talk about how it is that metta helps us deal with our fear and anxiety.
-Usually, when you’re talking about metta, you’re talking about it in a formal sense (a practice with form, particular phrases, particular time you spend doing it, etc.), but it doesn’t have to be that formal; it can be something you turn to each moment you notice yourself stressed, troubled, inclined to turn away from suffering because it feels so overwhelming.
+Usually, when you’re talking about metta, you’re talking about it in a formal sense, a practice with form, particular phrases, a particular time that you spend doing it, but it doesn’t have to be that formal.
+Metta is something that you can turn to in each moment if you notice yourself stressed or troubled, inclined to turn away from suffering because it feels so overwhelming.
 You can just insert a little moment of metta, of trying to tap into that feeling.

-Another quick note: You might say I’m going on to “analyze” how metta works and why it’s effective at reducing our fear and anxiety.
-If such analysis isn’t helpful to you, don’t worry about it – let the words flow in one ear and out the other.
+Another quick note: You might say I’m going to go on to analyze how metta works, and why it’s effective at reducing our fear and anxiety, and if such analysis isn’t helpful to you, don’t worry about it.
+Let the words flow in one ear and out the other.
 Just try the practice and explore your own experience.
-Personally, though, I find my mind needs to be engaged in my practice as well as my body and heart; understanding helps me open up to a practice and engage it more fully.
+Personally, though, I find that my mind needs to be engaged in my practice as well as my body and heart.
+Understanding, exploring intellectually, helps me open up to a practice, trust it, and engage it more fully.

 Metta as Facing Reality

 Of course, this advice applies if we’re fortunate enough to have the option to decide what doses we want to take our suffering in.
 It’s worthwhile to call to mind, with metta, sometimes people who don’t have that option.
-We shine the light of awareness on suffering and difficult circumstances: Better to know what is there, at the very least.
-Just this can bring some sense of ease, because we’re no longer working at denial, there’s no longer part of our body, mind and heart nurturing a quiet, unexamined anxiety about a situation we’re refusing to acknowledge.
+We shine the light of awareness on suffering in difficult circumstances.
+It’s better to know what’s there at the very least, and just this can bring some sense of ease because we’re no longer working at denial.
+There’s no longer part of our body, mind, and heart, nurturing a quiet, unexamined anxiety about a situation we’re refusing to acknowledge.

 Breaking Out of the Prison of the Small Self

 The second way that metta helps liberate us from fear and anxiety is that, as we do it, we shift our attention away from our self-centered concerns.
 You might call this breaking out of the prison of small-self, at least temporarily.
-Now, simply turn—the act of turning the mind, for example, away from, in this situation, worrying about my house, the air quality in it, will exposure to hazardous air make me or my husband sick, will the economic impacts of wildfires on top of a pandemic end up threatening my financial security?
+Now, simply turn—the act of turning the mind, for example, away from, in this situation, worrying about my house, the air quality in it, will exposure to hazardous air make me or my husband sick?
+Will the economic impacts of wildfires on top of a pandemic end up threatening my financial security?
 What is next year going to look like?
-All of these valid concerns, things I should think about if I’m being responsible—for a moment, I’m shifting my attention away from them to the well-being of others.
+All of these valid concerns, things that I should think about if I’m being responsible—for a moment, I’m shifting my attention away from them to the well-being of others.

 Generating a Sense of Sufficiency